 English Rhetoric and Writing and Writing Portfolio Requirements

-To qualify for a bachelor’s degree from the University of Colorado Colorado Springs, a student must complete C01 and C02 core writing requirements and pass the portfolio writing competency assessment (see below).
+To qualify for a bachelor’s degree from the University of Colorado Colorado Springs, a student must complete C01 and C02 core writing requirements and demonstrate writing competency by passing the junior-level writing portfolio assessment.

 Students may meet core C01 and C02 writing requirements in the following ways: